 First principles thinking means decomposing a problem to its most fundamental truths and building up from there, rather than copying how similar problems have been solved before.
 Aristotle described it as finding the primary basis from which a thing is known.
 Elon Musk applied it to rocket manufacturing by asking what the raw materials for a rocket actually cost, discovering that SpaceX could build rockets at 2% of the market price.
-The approach works on any decision where conventional practice is based on obsolete assumptions.
+The approach works on any decision where conventional practice is based on obsolete assumptions — wherever you suspect that is the case, it pays to use first-principles analysis on your toughest decision before accepting the inherited frame.

 Where this came from